iainm342/milestone-2/README.md

 1. The concept of this site comes from my Hospitality background and my feeling that, due to the current pandemic, restaurants need to be championed to help them in the coming months.
 As this site is intended to raise user awareness of what restaurants are available in their area, I decided to keep it fairly simple and to ensure that the end result was a restaurant being booked by the user.

-2. The main colour scheme chosen is red (#f91919)and white as I feel that it is distinctive (think Vodafone or Virgin Media) and by keeping it simple it doesn't detract from the main point of the site - getting the user to book a restaurant.
+2. The main colour scheme chosen is red (#fa0606)and white as I felt that it was distinctive (think Vodafone or Virgin Media) and by keeping it simple it doesn't detract from the main point of the site - getting the user to book a restaurant.

-3. I used Figma to create my wireframes and used it to organise the flow of the site and how the different pages would respond to different screen sizes.
+3. I used [Figma](https://figma.com/) to create my wireframes and used it to organise the flow of the site and how the different pages would respond to different screen sizes.

-4. As with my first project, the design changed as I was building the site.
-I am finding that what I think is a "good idea" at the start of the process ends up not being the case.
+4. As with my first project, the design changed slightly as I was building the site.
+I am finding that what I initially think is a "good idea" at the start of the design process ends up not being the case and is modified during the build process.
+I realise that this is not the best way to build a site but am working towards ensuring the design is completed first and acts as a map for the building process.

-5. I referred to my User Stories and wireframes throughout the process and all changes made were to improve the initial design choices that were impractical.
+5. I referred to my User Stories and Wireframes throughout the process and all changes made , as mentioned above, were to improve the initial design choices that were considered inappropriate.

 [Back to Contents](#contents)